tdwg/dwc/docs/public_review/index.md

 ### 1.3 How to participate

 Each proposed change is described in an issue in the Darwin Core GitHub issues tracker.
 To participate in the discussion of a proposed change, enter a comment in the issue for that change.
 The Darwin Core Maintenance Group will monitor the discussion and work with the community and those who created the proposals to modify the proposals in a way that achieves consensus.
+If you have any questions about the review, contact the Darwin Core Maintenance Group convener at [steve.baskauf@gmail.com](mailto:steve.baskauf@gmail.com) or any [member of the Maintenance Group](https://www.tdwg.org/community/dwc/).

 ## 2 Proposed changes by category

 To make it easier to find and comment on issues of relevance to different parts of the community, similar issues have been grouped under categorical umbrella issues linked in the following sections.
 To view all issues under consideration during this cycle without categorization, see the [First post-DwC-DP release milestone](https://github.com/tdwg/dwc/issues?q=is%3Aissue%20state%3Aopen%20milestone%3A%22First%20post-DwC-DP%20release%22).

-Note: some [issues in this milestone are only related to document maintenance](https://github.com/tdwg/dwc/issues/902) and do not include proposals for comment.
+Note: some [issues in this milestone are only related to document maintenance](https://github.com/tdwg/dwc/issues/902) and do not include proposals that require public comment.

 ### 2.1 Mineralogy extension term proposals